This article may contain compensated links. See our full disclosure here

 - Join an Untold Italy small group tour to Bologna and Beyond to for a taste of these delicious dishes and more

-- Learn more about the region in our Emilia Romagna guide and discover more off-the-beaten-track places in Hidden gems in Italy – North to South and the food of the neighboring region in Piedmont Food – 8 Morsels You Have To Eat!
+- Learn more in our 3 day Bologna itinerary, Where to stay in Bologna. our Devour Tours Bologna food tour review and the Best day trips from Bologna and about the region in our Emilia Romagna guide and discover more off-the-beaten-track places in Hidden gems in Italy – North to South and the food of the neighboring region in Piedmont Food – 8 Morsels You Have To Eat!

 - Listen: to our other episode with Giulia Episode #114 Welcome to Emilia Romagna and in the area in Episode #034 Lifting the lid on Bologna’s Food Culture and more on some of the wonderful food of Italy Episode 094 8 Cheeses you need to try in Italy, Episode #073 Pizza from Naples – The full story and Episode #021: Savoring Sorrento – a food lovers guide to Italy’s city by the sea